Posted on: January 1, 2023

-The Netherlands is a beautiful country that is known for its windmills, tulip fields, red light district, amazing architecture, cannabis and whatnot.
+The Netherlands is a beautiful country that is known for its windmills, tulip fields, red light district, amazing architecture, cannabis, coffeeshops and whatnot.
 But there are many things about the Netherlands that you probably didn’t know about.
 Here are 10 things you didn’t know about the Netherlands that may have some scratching their heads.

 The Dutch East India Company – also known as “VOC” – was the richest company in the entire history of mankind.
 At its peak, the VOC was worth 78 million guilders (Holland’s former currency).
 That is 7.4 trillion euros today, adjusted for inflation.
-Today’s companies are not even close.
+Today’s global corporations aren’t even close.
 Alphabet, the parent company of Google is now worth about 1.25 trillion US dollars and Apple too is also around 1.25 trillion US dollars.
 The VOC was also the first company in the world that traded shares.

 Red stands for the people, white stands for the church and blue for the nobility.
 Although the three colours do not seem original, it is actually the oldest tricolour in the world.
 All other tricoloured flags are copies.

 This is based on the idea that every human being is worth thinking about and deserves to be buried with specially chosen words.
 The initiative has been adopted by several cities at home and abroad.
-Here is the site of Foundation Lonely Funeral.
+Here is the site of Eenzame Uitvaart (Foundation Lonely Funeral).

 Amsterdam is a small sheep holders village with 850 inhabitants, in Mpumalanga, South Africa.
 In addition to large sheep farms there are large plantations of eucalyptus, pine and wattle trees in the area.

-At the inauguration speech, Martin van Buren said: “Unlike all who have preceded me, the Revolution that gave us existence as one people was achieved at the time of my birth”.
-The 8th US President was also known as The Flying Dutchman.
+At the inauguration speech, Martin van Buren said: “Unlike all who have preceded me, the Revolution that gave us existence as one people was achieved at the time of my birth”. the 8th US President was also known as The Flying Dutchman.
 An extra 10 things you didn’t know about the Netherlands fact: President Franklin Delano Roosevelt was also of Dutch heritage.